-The new environment protection laws take effect from 1 July 2021.
+The new environment protection laws took effect on 1 July 2021.

-EPA will use its powers under the amended Environment Protection Amendment Act 2017 (the Act) to protect human health and the environment.
-Some parts of the law will come into effect gradually, while others will be enforceable from day one.
+EPA is using its powers under the Environment Protection Amendment Act 2017 (the Act) to protect human health and the environment.
+Some parts of the law will come into effect gradually, while others have been enforceable from day one.

 We’ll support you if you’ve taken reasonable steps to understand and meet your obligations under the Act.
 We’ll also support businesses that must make major changes to their compliance obligations.